 Operating from 500 Briggs St. at the old mercantile building in Historic Downtown Erie, Colorado, we feature in-house hard cider alongside the best beer in the world both on 15 taps and in bottles from our beer cellar.
-We also feature in-house Artisan Pizza and 12 hr. smoked Jurassic Pork (both in Gluten-free options).
+We also feature in-house Artisan Pizza and slow-smoked BBQ (both in Gluten-free options).
 As loyal Erie residents and beer lovers, our vision is simple: connect the local community and connect the beer community.
 We wanted to create a welcoming atmosphere for you and your friends to sit and enjoy beer, cider and collaborations with the best breweries in the world.

 For my birthday the next year, my incredible wife Shannon bought me a homebrew set.
 I rubbed my hands together and got after it thinking, “I can make beer as good as that Belgian ale!
 It can’t be that hard….”